Elise Eberle

-Elise Eberle is an American actress, model, and artist known for her roles in television series such as Salem (2014–2017), Shameless (2011–2021), and The Last Tycoon (2016–2017).
+Elise Eberle is an American actress known for her roles in television series such as Salem (2014–2017), Shameless (2011–2021), and The Last Tycoon (2016–2017).
 She gained prominence for portraying Mercy Lewis in the horror series Salem.

 Career

 Early roles (2005–2013)

 Eberle began her acting career in 2005 with a role in a short film directed by Angie Comer.
 She appeared in minor roles in films such as The Astronaut Farmer (2006) and Wild Hogs (2007).
 In 2007, she won the Best Actress award at New Mexico's 48 Hour Film Project for her performance in the short film Teardrop.
 Eberle also had a small role in the Disney Channel television film Lemonade Mouth (2011), directed by Patricia Riggen.

 Her film debut came with a role in Drake Doremus' Breathe In, which premiered at the Sundance Film Festival in 2013.
 She also appeared in adaptations of Tiger Eyes and As Cool As I Am during this period.